mx-alex/mx/README.md

   -  copy **.xlsb files and all folders to a separate folder, for example: to c:\mx\, or to a removable drive (flash)
   -  edit the [connections] table in the MX_CONFI.xlsb
-  -  run mx.xlsb (MS EXCEL be sure, required dot . as system-decimal-delimiter)
+  -  run mx.xlsb (MS EXCEL be sure, required dot . as system-decimal-delimiter) note : if ^ZSTU is in  %SYS it starts automatically when IRIS or CACHE restarts

 	With MX :